 Competitive Grants Program

-Our Competitive Grant Cycle closed on September 26, 2022
+Our Competitive Grant Cycle closed Monday, September 25

-Thank you for your time and consideration in applying for our Grant Cycle.
+Read below for more information on applying for our Grant Cycle.

-Watch the recorded KCF Nonprofit Grant Orientation.
-Learn more about the 2022 Competitive Grants Process during an interactive Q&A Zoom session by clicking the button below.
+Wednesday, August 30, 2023 at 1pm.
+Learn more about the 2023 Competitive Grants Process during an interactive Q&A Zoom session by clicking the button below.

 In its efforts to fulfill its mission "to improve our community's quality of life by connecting people who care with causes that matter", the Kitsap Community Foundation has established an annual grant-making process.
 With the support of our donor-advised funds and a number of other investors, to date, KCF distributions exceed $8 Million.